zobaa0/chromepass/README.md

    ```sh
    python -m venv venv
    ```
-   (ii) I've already created.
+   (ii) I've already created it.
 So now you want to activate it.
 I'm using windows. so I used CMD.
 Now open the cmd of your current project folder.
 My project folder is chromepass.
    ```sh
    D:\buchii\chromepass> cd /venv/Scripts/activate